flatironinstitute/walnuts/examples/README.md

 # BENCHMARKS

-## Stationarity of adaptive WALNUTS
+## I.  Stationarity of adaptive WALNUTS

 This test ensures that there is no bias in the sampler.
 It works by taking 10M draws from adaptive WALNUTS for a 20-dimensional normal